fjp/fjp.github.io/collections/_2wd-robot/2020-02-15-ros-integration.md

 This makes it easier to maintain robot description files, increase their readability, and to avoid duplication in the robot description files.

+A robot is modeled in URDF, where we have to create a file and write the relationship between each link and joint in the robot and save the file with the .urdf extension.

+URDF can represent the kinematic and dynamic description of the robot, the visual representation of the robot, and the collision model of the robot.

 ## Simulation in Gazebo